-To systematically investigate the influence of the symmetry energy coefficient $S_0=S(\rho_0)$ and the slope of symmetry energy $L=3\rho_0(\frac{\partial S}{\partial \rho })|_{\rho=\rho_0}$ on the IVGDR and $\Delta R_{np}$, we need to construct a kind of effective interactions that can vary $S_0$ and $L$ with fixed incompressibility $K_0$, the isoscalar effective mass $m_s^*$, and the isovector effective mass $m_v^*$.
-Thus, we extend the standard Skyrme interaction by introducing an additional density-dependent interaction terms~\cite{Natsumi16PRC}, i.e.,
+To systematically investigate the influence of the symmetry energy coefficient $S_0=S(\rho_0)$ and the slope of symmetry energy $L=3\rho_0(\frac{\partial S}{\partial \rho })|_{\rho=\rho_0}$ on the IVGDR and $\Delta R_{np}$, we need to construct a set of effective interactions in which $S_0$ and $L$ can be varied with fixed incompressibility $K_0$, the isoscalar effective mass $m_s^*$, and the isovector effective mass $m_v^*$.
+Thus, we extend the standard Skyrme interaction by introducing an additional density-dependent interaction term~\cite{Natsumi16PRC}, i.e.,

 With this additional term, the symmetry energy takes the form